Nash equilibrium computation

 Nash equilibrium (NE) computation is a class of computational problems in the intersection of game theory and computer science.
 The input to this problem is a normal-form game, usually represented as a list of payoff matrices.
 The required output is a Nash equilibrium of the game.

 NE computation can be broadly divided into computing mixed-strategy NE vs computing pure-strategy NE.
+In each of these cases, one can consider computing an exact NE or an epsilon-approximate NE: